henryri/henryri/README.md

 - 👋 Hi, I’m @henryri
-- 👀 I’m interested in code (thats we are here, right?)
+- 👀 I’m interested in code (thats why we are here, right?)
 - 🌱 I’m currently learning a lot of IoT things, especially regarding LoRaWAN
 - 📫 How to reach me: If you really want to reach me, you will find a way